-- E11 A Parking Management Strategy must be prepared before works commence and implemented in consultation with the relevant road authority and Relevant Council(s) to manage car parking impacts and kerbside parking access, particularly for the Westmead, Parramatta North, and Parramatta CBD precincts, as a result of the CSSI.
-The Parking Management Strategy must include, but not be limited to: - (a) confirmation of the timing of the removal of on and off-street parking associated with the construction of the CSSI: - (b) comprehensive parking surveys of all parking spaces to be removed to determine current demand during peak, off-peak, school drop-off and pick-up, and weekend periods; - (c) assessment of the impacts of changes to on and off-street parking taking into consideration outcomes of consultation with affected stakeholders; - identification of measures to manage any reduction in parking including staged removal, resident parking schemes, managed staff parking arrangements, and provision of alternative parking arrangements for accessible and service spaces; - (e) replacement parking for specific impacted kerbside uses (e.g. accessible parking and loading zones) within the local vicinity with consideration of the Disability Discrimination Act 1992 (DDA) Public Transport Standards and the DDA Access Code (2010); and - (f) monitoring on the efficacy of these measures, including potential unintended traffic impacts and contingencies in the event that the measures implemented are not adequate.
+- E11 A Parking Management Strategy must be prepared before permanent or long term loss of parking i.e. greater than three (3) months.
+The Strategy must be implemented in consultation with the relevant road authority and Relevant Council(s) to manage car parking impacts and kerbside parking access, particularly for the Westmead, Parramatta North, and Parramatta CBD precincts, as a result of the CSSI.
+The Parking Management Strategy must include, but not be limited to: - (a) confirmation of the timing of the removal of on and off-street parking associated with the construction of the CSSI; - (b) comprehensive parking surveys of all parking spaces to be removed to determine current demand during peak, off-peak, school drop-off and pick-up, and weekend periods; - (c) assessment of the impacts of changes to on and off-street parking taking into consideration outcomes of consultation with affected stakeholders; - (d) identification of measures to manage any reduction in parking including staged removal, resident parking schemes, managed staff parking arrangements, and provision of alternative parking arrangements for accessible and service spaces; - (e) replacement parking for specific impacted kerbside uses (e.g. accessible parking and loading zones) within the local vicinity with consideration of the Disability Discrimination Act 1992 (DDA) Public Transport Standards and the DDA Access Code (2010); and - (f) monitoring on the efficacy of these measures, including potential unintended traffic impacts and contingencies in the event that the measures implemented are not adequate.